molinodb/molino/README.md

 # molino
+A thought excercise on a subject-predicate-object relationship database

 #### Theory
 Everything can be described completely via subject, predicate, object relationships.
 Nothing can be described without relationship to something else so everything is a subject, predicate &/or object without exception.